Monae Johnson appears to be running for Sec of State on “Election Integrity” platform

 Not much information was out there at the time, but in the past week or so, a placeholder image has been put up on a website which speaks volumes about her campaign platform:

 At least from the image, it appears that Johnson is running on the issue of “election integrity.”
 Which is an issue we’ve heard much about in the last year.
-The bigger question is how this challenger for the office will be defining it.
+The bigger question is how this challenger for the office will be defining it?

 Will it take on a benign form, such as voter ID?
 Or will we be going full pillow guy goofy, as some candidates are?